 Con.Tree and Dep.Tree share syntactic information from different viewpoints \cite{dong-etal-2022-syntactic}. \cite{DBLP:journals/tkdd/AtaFWSKL21, dong-etal-2022-syntactic} use multi-view learning to study three relationship categories: intra-node intra-view, intra-node inter-view, and inter-node inter-view.
 We collectively label nodes in these scenarios as "important nodes."
 However, there is currently no research addressing how to handle "non-important nodes," which could potentially disrupt the complementary learning of "important nodes."
 Moreover, to handle these three types of collaboration, it's necessary to design three distinct loss functions, adding complexity to the model.
 To this end, we propose Multi-Anchor Triplet Learning to address the two categories of issues mentioned above.

-Additionally, inspired by \citet{qin-etal-2020-feature}, we utilize orthogonal projection techniques to encourage the DepGCN and ConGCN networks to acquire distinct syntactic features from the semantic features generated by the SemGCN network.
-This results in refined and more discriminative syntactic and semantic features.granularity levels.

-Within this stage, we combine Multi-Anchor Triplet Learning and Orthogonal Projection Techniques to effectively capture the complementary and discriminative aspects of features across various granularity levels.
+Inspired by \citet{qin-etal-2020-feature}, we apply orthogonal projection to enforce DepGCN and ConGCN to extract distinct syntactic information from the semantic representations produced by SemGCN, yielding more refined and discriminative syntactic–semantic features.
+In this stage, we integrate Multi-Anchor Triplet Learning with the orthogonal projection technique to capture complementary and discriminative properties across multiple granularity levels.

-\paragraph{Multi-Anchor Triplet Learning} We choose a node from the con-view graph as the "Anchor" node and consider three scenarios: \textbf{1)} In the con-view, all nodes connected to the Anchor are marked as "pos" nodes, \textbf{2)} Nodes in the dep-view that share homologous \footnote{A homologous node refers to a node that corresponds to the same entity in different data views.} properties with the "Anchor" node in the con-view are likewise designated as "pos" nodes, \textbf{3)} All "pos" nodes in the con-view correspond to homologous nodes in the dep-view.
-If these nodes are not connected to homologous nodes corresponding to the Anchor, they are still labeled as "pos" nodes.
-All other cases are labeled as "neg" nodes.
+\paragraph{Multi-Anchor Triplet Learning} We choose a node from the con-view graph as the Anchor node and define the following as "pos" samples: \textbf{1)} nodes connected to the Anchor in the con-view; \textbf{2)} nodes in the dep-view that are homologous (i.e., correspond to the same entity in different views) to the Anchor; \textbf{3)} homologous dep-view counterparts of all con-view "pos" nodes, even when they are not linked to the Anchor’s homologous node.
+All remaining nodes are treated as "neg".